 Field-hunting tip

-Look in hydrothermal uranium veins country — that is the host setting where kroupaite typically forms.
+Look in hydrothermal uranium veins country, the host setting where kroupaite typically forms.
 If you start seeing uraninite, gummite, uranopilite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, radial aggregates habit, so train your eye for that shape before scanning the outcrop.